-First of all, it is important to communicate every price change transparently to your customers.
-When the rules of different price segments are shown openly, visitors generally accept changes and can evaluate the best price segment and features for their likes.
+First of all, it is important to communicate every price change transparently to customers.
+Visitors generally accept changes when the rules of different price segments are shown openly.
+So, they evaluate the best price segment and features they like most.

-By removing online booking fees, online sales are incentivized.
-This has the benefits that cinemas can reduce the cost of selling tickets at the box office and gather valuable data from their customers from their website.
-Behavioral data on the website offers more personalized marketing campaigns, while Social Media and Newsletter are tools to stay in touch with the most loyal customers.
+Removing online booking fees incentivize online sales.
+This benefits cinemas to reduce the cost of selling tickets at the box office and gather valuable data from their customers on their website.
+Behavioral data on the website offers more personalized marketing campaigns, while Social Media and Newsletter are tools to stay in touch with customers.

-Discounts on pre-sale are rewarding early-birds who give up the flexibility but are planning ahead of time.
+Discounts on pre-sale are rewarding early-birds who give up flexibility.
 The discounts lead to more pre-sales and in return give cinemas a better planning security on how many people might come and how many staff they are needing.

 Weather-based pricing is quite popular for out-door entertainment providers, who offer discounts on days with bad weather to drive demand.
-But also cinemas can use weather-based pricing for their strategy, as bad weather is more likely to attract people into cinemas than nice weather.
+Cinemas can use weather-based pricing for their strategy, as bad weather is more likely to attract people into cinemas than nice weather.

 Demand-based pricing is the highest form of price optimization.
 Tickets for movies change over time, based on the expected demand for each show and the number of tickets already sold.
 This strategy is well-known in the airline and hospitality industry.